Sex in the States

 Sex ed Rights

-- “Abstinence-plus” education may discuss “the nature, causes and effects of [STDs],” and human immunodeficiency virus (HIV) and other [STDs].”
-Though contraception may be taught; however, sex ed in Mississippi “shall not include instruction and demonstrations on the application and use of condoms.”
+- “Abstinence-plus” education may discuss “the nature, causes and effects of [STIs],” and “human immunodeficiency virus (HIV) and other [STIs].”
+Contraception may be taught but sex ed in Mississippi “shall not include instruction and demonstrations on the application and use of condoms.”

 - The Mississippi Department of Education must approve each district’s curriculum.